texfaq/texfaq.github.io/FAQ-ftnsect.md

--  Take advantage of the fact that the mandatory argument doesn't 'move' if the optional argument is present:
+-  Take advantage of the fact that the mandatory argument doesn't ''move'' if the optional argument is present:

     `\section[title]`